-The Parallel Port Mux of the 5501 controls the function of 20 address signals (pins A[21:2]), 32 data signals (pins D[31:0]), and 16 control signals (pins C0 through C15).
+The Parallel Port Mux of the 5502 controls the function of 20 address signals (pins A[21:2]), 32 data signals (pins D[31:0]), and 16 control signals (pins C0 through C15).
 The Parallel Port Mux supports two different modes:

-- Full EMIF mode: The EMIF is enabled and its 20 address, 32 data, and 16 control signals are routed to their corresponding pins on the Parallel Port Mux. - Parallel general-purpose I/O mode: The EMIF and HPI are disabled and 16 control, 4 address, and 16 data pins of the Parallel Port Mux are set to parallel general-purpose I/O (PGPIO).
+- Full EMIF mode: The EMIF is enabled and its 20 address, 32 data, and 16 control signals are routed to their corresponding pins on the Parallel Port Mux. - Non-multiplexed HPI mode: The HPI is enabled with its 16 address, 16 data, and 9 control signals routed to their corresponding pins on the Parallel Port Mux.
+Moreover, 16 control signals, 4 address signals, and 16 data signals of the Parallel Port Mux that are not needed for HPI operation are set to general-purpose I/O (PGPIO).

 The mode of the Parallel Port Mux is determined by the state of the GPIO6 pin at reset.
-If GPIO6 is low, the EMIF and the HPI will be disabled: pins A[17:2] and pins D[15:0] will become reserved pins.
-All other pins in the Parallel Port Mux are set to parallel general-purpose I/O. The Parallel/Host Port Mux Mode bit field in the External Bus Selection Register (XBSR) will also be set to 0 to reflect the PGPIO mode of the Parallel Port Mux.
+If GPIO6 is low, the EMIF will be disabled and the HPI will be enabled in non-multiplexed mode: pins A[17:2] are set to HPI.HA[15:0] and pins D[15:0] are set to HPI.HD[15:0].
+All address, data, and control signals in the Parallel Port Mux not needed by the HPI are set to parallel general-purpose I/O. The Parallel/Host Port Mux Mode bit field in the External Bus Selection Register (XBSR) will also be set to 0 to reflect the non-multiplexed HPI mode of the Parallel Port Mux.

-If GPIO6 is high at reset, the HPI will be enabled in multiplexed mode and the EMIF will be fully enabled: pins A[21:2] are set to EMIF.A[21:2], pins D[31:0] are set to EMIF.D[31:0], and pins C[15:0] are set to their corresponding EMIF operation.
+If GPIO6 is high at reset, the HPI will be enabled in multiplexed mode and the EMIF will be fully enabled: pins A[21:2] are set to EMIF.A[21:2], pins D[31:0] are set to EMIF[31:0], and pins C[15:0] are set to their corresponding EMIF operation.
 The Parallel/Host Port Mux Mode bit field in the XBSR will be set to 1 to reflect the full EMIF mode of the Parallel Port Mux.
-Note that in multiplexed mode, the HPI will use the HD[7:0] pins to strobe in address and data information (see Section 3.7, Host-Port Interface (HPI), for more information on the operation of the HPI in multiplexed mode).
+Note that in multiplexed mode, the HPI will use the HD[7:0] pins to strobe in address and data information (see Section 3.8, Host-Port Interface (HPI), for more information on the operation of the HPI in multiplexed and non-multiplexed modes).

-Table 3-4 lists the individual routing of the EMIF and PGPIO signals to the external parallel address, data, and control buses.
+Table 3-4 lists the individual routing of the EMIF, PGPIO, and HPI signals to the external parallel address, data, and control buses.